 Welcome to your Home Assistant Dashboard!

-Note: If you want to run Home Assistant container over an HTTPS check How to Run Docker Containers Over HTTPS.
+Note: If you want to run the Home Assistant container over HTTPS check How to Run Docker Containers Over HTTPS.
+In order to make Home Assistant work via HTTPS, it’s mandatory to activate WebSocket.

 Note: Add USB Support on DSM 7.